DiscoverDataScience.org

 AI Engineer Salary

 Today’s computer-reliant economy needs information technology and data science specialists.
 Because artificial intelligence experts combine those two disciplines, they are often in the position to demand relatively high salaries.
+The Bureau of Labor Statistics (BLS) doesn’t track AI engineer salaries as of October 2023, but it might be helpful to look at two similar roles the BLS does track.

 AI Engineer Job Growth